Acceptance/ Sanity/ Smoke Testing: A QA Guide

 Introduction

-It is a subset of acceptance testing executed before any detailed functional or regression tests are done.
-This software testing technique helps verify whether a deployed software build’s critical functionalities are stable.
+Smoke testing is a subset of acceptance testing.
+It’s usually the first step in the testing process and is executed before any detailed functional or regression tests are done.
+The idea is simple: verify that the critical functionalities of a deployed software build are stable.

 Advantages: